3.2. Memory (ISTG-MEM)

 Secrets (ISTG-MEM-SCRT)

-IoT devices are often operated outside of the control space their manufacturer.
+IoT devices are often operated outside of the control space of their manufacturer.
 Still, they need to establish connections to other network nodes within the IoT ecosystem, e.g., to request and receive firmware updates or to send data to a cloud API.
 Hence, it might be required that the device can provide some kind of authentication credential or secret.
 These secrets need to be stored on the device in a secure manner to prevent them from being stolen and used to impersonate the device.

 Unencrypted Storage of Secrets (ISTG-MEM-SCRT-001)